Count data content changes

 Using the emaj_detailed_log_stat_groups() function, detailed log statistics can be obtained for several groups at once:

-SELECT * FROM emaj.emaj_detailed_log_stat_groups('<group.names.array>', '<start.mark>', '<end.mark>');
+SELECT * FROM emaj.emaj_detailed_log_stat_groups('<group.names.array>', '<start.mark>',

 More information about multi-groups functions.

-Statistics about sequence changes
+Statistics about sequence changes for one or several tables groups

 SELECT * FROM emaj.emaj_sequence_stat_group('<group.name>', '<start.mark>', '<end.mark>');

-The function returns a set of rows, whose type is named emaj.emaj_sequence_stat_type, and contains the following columns:
+The function returns a set of rows, whose type is named emaj.emaj_sequence_stat_type, and that contains the following columns:

 Column